Juanita Phillips: Early life

 Phillips was born in Brisbane, Queensland where she began her career in 1982 as a cadet newspaper journalist at The Courier-Mail where she became a feature writer and columnist.

 Television work

-In the early 1990s, Phillips worked at Ten Network station TVQ-10 in Brisbane as a reporter and presenter, before making she her national debut as regular presenter on Ten Eyewitness News weekend late edition (from Network Ten's Brisbane studios) in 1993.
+In the early 1990s, Phillips worked at Ten Network station TVQ-10 in Brisbane as a reporter and presenter, before making her national debut as regular presenter on Ten Eyewitness News weekend late edition (from Network Ten's Brisbane studios) in 1993.

 A year later, Phillips moved to Sydney to join Ron Wilson on Ten Network Ten News First at Five, succeeding Sandra Sully and was lead female presenter for the bulletin for two years before being succeeded by Jessica Rowe.

 In 1997, following a stint as presenter with Sky News Australia, Phillips moved to London where she worked as a news presenter at BBC World News while at the same time running a London café.
 She later moved to CNN International, also in London, working mainly as co-anchor on CNN Today before returning to Australia as weekend presenter of ABC News in New South Wales.